 Benefit programs for international teleworkers

 Unlike expatriates who are covered under special benefit plans as part of their assignment, international teleworkers are often left on their home country benefits, which are unlikely to provide appropriate coverage in their host country.

 They may not have a right to access local national health systems, and their home country public or private health insurance may not cover them internationally.
 If coverage does exist, it is likely on a reimbursement basis only and may require an employee—or a benevolent employer—to pay significant out-of-pocket upfront costs before treatment will be offered.

 Likewise, many employer-sponsored life and disability policies require residency in the country in which they were issued, most often a minimum of six months of the year.
 Failure to observe these requirements can result in claims not being paid by an insurer who did not knowingly take on the risk of an employee living and working in another country.
 Some insurers may be willing to assume the risk of a limited number of remote international workers, but they will likely require details on the individuals, countries, and lengths of residency on an annual basis.
 Employers should be sure to have such agreements from the insurer in writing.
 Alternatively, an employer can take out specialized cross-border life and disability policies on behalf of these employees.
 Such policies tend to be more expensive and may require full underwriting but may be the only way to secure coverage.
 Both solutions present their own administration and cost considerations.

 Host country legislation

-Before accepting telecommuting requests, employers will need to consider additional issues.
-For each of the following items, employers should seek the advice of legal counsel located in the international telecommuter’s host country to ensure compliance with local legislation.
+Cross-border telecommuting raises issues beyond securing appropriate employee benefits coverage.
+For each of the following items, employers should seek the advice of legal counsel competent in the international telecommuter’s host country to ensure compliance with local legislation.